ADGEfficiency/dsr-rl/PITCHME.md

 ![fig](assets/images/section_8/work_karpathy.png)

 ---
+### Going forward & the future

 ![fig](assets/images/section_8/work_research.png)

-Properties to make learning eaiser
+Make learning eaiser
 - ability to generate near unbounded amounts of experience
 - problem is simplified into an eaiser form
 - you can introduce self-play into learning